-Next steps:
+O Next steps:

 - Cluster configuration: If you successfully installed and logged into ALM Octane on the first cluster node, continue installing on additional cluster nodes.
 See "Cluster installation flow" on page 18. - Set configuration parameters, such as FORGET_USER_ON_DELETE and SMTP NOTIFICATION_SENDER_EMAIL.
 See Configuration parameters in the ALM Octane Help Center. - Create spaces.
-See Create spaces for a site in the ALM Octane Help Center. - Once you have logged on as the space admin, you can create other users and workspaces.
-See Ways to add users and Create workspaces in the ALM Octane Help Center.
+See Create a space in the ALM Octane Help Center. - Once you have logged on as the space admin, you can create other users and workspaces.
+See Users and Create workspaces in the ALM Octane Help Center.